Jony-Jas/furniture-website-prototype/README.md

 # Furniture website protoype

-* Protoype for Maynooth Furniture website
+* Protoype for Maynooth Furniture website 🌐

-* Build using Adobe XD
+* Build using Adobe XD 🔧
-* Download the .xd file and use it for your site.
+* Download the .xd file and use it for your site 📥

-* To access the .xd file open "file.txt" or <a href=" ">click here</a>
+* To access the .xd file open "file.txt" or <a href=" ">click here</a> 🔗

 ## Screenshot: